osudrl/TeleJoy/README.md

 ## Setting the Telemetry Data (4)

-There are fourteen (however editable in [joy/jt-constants.h](https://github.com/osudrl/TeleJoy/blob/master/joy/jt-constants.h)) telemetry vales that can be updated *as frequently or as infrequently\** as necessesary.
+There are fourteen (however editable in [joy/jt-constants.h](https://github.com/osudrl/TeleJoy/blob/master/joy/jt-constants.h)) telemetry vales that can be updated as frequently or as infrequentlys as necessesary.

 To maximize efficiency, all fourteen values are sent in a big packet all at once.